-(Unit of Appropriation)
+Office of .

+Minor Head

+Month Year Sub-Fit zau Appropriation)

-Allotment Sub-Head of Grants Deduction, if any Net amount of SI.
-No. Voucher No./Token No. & Date/Serial No. in Bill Register the bill 1.
-2. 3.
-4. adjustment communicated by PAO for the month Total from 1st April Balance of the appropriation
+Allotment Sub-H ead of Grants Deduction, if any Net amount of

+SI.
+No. Voucher No./Token No. & Date/Serial No. in Bill Register . u.i, the bill

+1. 2.
+3. 4.

+adjustment communicated by PAO for the month

+from 1st April Balance of the opriation

 NOTE 1.
-If an allotment is changed, necessary correction in the register should be made in red ink.
+NOTE 2.
+NOTE 3 If an allotment is changed, neces Allotment of expenditure under 'C This account should be dispatche Serial No. in Bill Register to b DDOs under their cheque-drawin Charge ed on to be ente ed' porti the 3 rd o ered or on sho f the fo ould be in ollowing ndicate month ed distinctly.

+Design ation